redtexts/texts/pannekoek_1936_communist_party.md

 title: On the Communist Party
 author: Pannekoek, Anton
 date: 1936
 description: Published in the June 1936 issue of International Council Correspondence under the pseudonym J. Harper.
 From <https://www.marxists.org/archive/pannekoe/1936/06/communist-party.htm>.
-The errors present in the original published version and noted in the MIA version are retained here
+The errors present in the original published version and noted in the MIA version are retained here.
 ...

 ## I.